 There’s a lot of sales opportunities – if you know when to take them

-There’s a lot of sales opportunities but you can make or break them
+There’s a lot of business opportunities but you can make or break them

 Broadley Speaking has pioneered an omnichannel approach to finding, building and nurturing sales opportunities and developing new business.

 ‘Omnichannel’ has been a bit of a buzzword in marketing for a little while now.
 It’s usually heard in the context of B2C marketing or ‘customer experience’.
 Quite a few years ago now, we worked with our client Syngro talking with Marketing Directors and Customer Experience Directors about their consultancy and software services and how they could use them to track customer feedback and customer experience across the complete range of media platforms.
 Nifty stuff!
-It rightly came with a high price barrier to entry which was why we were targeting some of the major consumer brands in the world (with some success I might add).
+It rightly came with a high price barrier to entry, which was why we were successfully targeting some of the major consumer brands in the world.

-Having been involved in B2B sales and marketing for over 33 years I have often felt that it has been the poor cousin in sales and marketing terms to B2C.
-Even in 1983 when we were launching epoch defining B2B computing titles when I was at EMAP, they were never quite as glamorous as EMAP’s ‘sexy beast’ titles like Smash Hits, and subsequently Q and Empire.
-I think I am right in saying no one from EMAP Business and Computer Publications went on to launch a stellar pop career like Pet Shop Boy, Neil Tennant at Smash Hits at the time – so perhaps that proves the point.
+Having been involved in B2B sales and marketing for over 27 years, we have often felt that B2B has been the poor cousin in sales and marketing terms to B2C.
+Even in 1983 when, when one of our team members was launching epoch defining B2B computing titles at EMAP, they were never quite as glamorous as EMAP’s ‘sexy beast’ titles like Smash Hits, and subsequently Q and Empire.
+We think we’re right in saying that no one from EMAP Business and Computer Publications went on to launch a stellar pop career like Pet Shop Boy Neil Tennant at Smash Hits at the time – so perhaps that proves the point.
 A number of us did go on to do some pretty interesting stuff around technology and marketing – like some of the very first digital marketing in the early to mid 90’s.

 Not only did Neil and Chris make lots of money but also had some useful insights amidst the post ironic comment.

 If you know when to take them, you know?

 There’s a lot of opportunities